-The following courses are taught by members of the ALGA cluster in the academic year 2019-2020.
+The following courses are taught by members of the ALGA cluster in the academic year 2023-2024.
+(For previous years, see this page.)

 In this course, you will develop basic skills and knowledge to create and reason about efficient algorithms to solve computational problems.
 To be able to reason about algorithms efficiently we first consider the structure and textual form of formal proofs.
 We then explore different basic algorithms and data structures for frequently appearing problems, using the proving techniques learned to show their correctness.
 We consider basic algorithm design techniques, correctness analysis, and efficiency analysis of algorithms.